ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/pacbio.md

 This will download 2 folders (isi_run_01 and isi_run_02) into the 00-RawData directory and 2 files (RZ2M29_S1_L001_R1_001.fastq.gz and RZ2M29_S1_L001_R1_001.fastq.gz).

-**These files may take some time to downlaod so I recommend pausing the recording while they do**
+**These files may take some time to download so I recommend pausing the recording while they do**

 If we take a look at one of the PacBio runs: